Links on SoundGuys may earn us a commission. Learn more.

 Based on our tests, the Sony WH-1000XM4 offers the best active noise cancellation.
 While both headphones do a similarly great job at attenuating ambient noise, the WH-1000XM4 outperforms Bose’s flagship headphones when cancelling out mid-low frequencies between 60-2,000Hz.
 This means that lower frequency sounds like jet engine rumbles and air conditioner hums are less likely to interfere with your content.

-The Bose Noise Cancelling Headphones 700 is still one of the best on the market, able to cancel out a significant amount of ambient noise.
+After its latest few firmware updates, the Bose Noise Cancelling Headphones 700 is one of the best ANC headphones on the market, able to cancel out a significant amount of ambient noise.
 However, if you had to choose between Sony and Bose for its noise cancellation, the Sony WH-1000XM4 will offer a better listening experience—whether you’re on a flight or just channeling your inner couch potato.

 Listen to the examples below and help us determine which system is best for calls.